 These funds are highly competitive and restricted, which means that hundreds of students apply for a limited number of slots governed by strict profiles and parameters.
 The award amounts depend upon market activity and the number of successful applicants, and typically range between $500-$2500.

-Every January, the student body is invited to apply for awards from the following endowed funds:
+Every spring, students who are planning to study abroad the following year are invited to apply for awards from the following endowed funds:

 The Adams Study Abroad Scholarship Fund:

 Established by Nancy Steele Adams ’77 and Douglas C. Adams to honor their son’s (Paul D. Adams ’11) semester abroad experience, awarded annually to worthy, full-time students at Centre College studying abroad for a semester (does not include CentreTerm study abroad).